-In this lesson, we will take a look at the standards that your nonprofit accounting system needs to adhere to.
+In this lesson (lesson 7 in the course Intro to Nonprofit Accounting), we will take a look at the nonprofit accounting standards your accounting system needs to adhere to.
 If you run a nonprofit and have gone through our previous lessons on how to build an accounting system, this is the lesson for you!

 Accounting really only has one rule and that is that everything must balance.
 Specifically, the debits and credits of your accounting system should always balance.
 If you need a refresher on debits and credits, check out Lesson 4 where we covered how these work as the nuts and bolts of your accounting system.

 All of your accounts work together using debits and credits, and every transaction you enter needs to be in balance.
 This is why a double-entry accounting system is critical to your nonprofit’s financial success.
 If you record an expense of $50, but only record $45 being paid out of your asset account, that will cause problems with your reports.
 They won’t make sense.
 Every accounting software you find should be a double-entry system, so no need to worry.
 You’ll just need to make sure you find one that allows for true fund accounting in order to stay completely accurate.

 Like any business or organization, there are always expectations created by governing authorities that dictate how your operations are run and what forms you need to file.
 Accounting decisions for nonprofits in the U.S. are made by the PCAOB, AICPA, IRS, GASB, and FASB.
 The main point of these organizations is to determine rules that accounting must follow.
 We call these GAAP (Generally Accepted Accounting Principles) standards.
 All entities in the U.S. must adhere to these nonprofit accounting standards.

 Public Company Accounting Oversight Board (PCAOB) – established by Congress to oversee the audits of public companies in order to protect the interests of investors and further the public interest in the preparation of informative, accurate, and independent audit reports.